• Skip to primary navigation

 Ingredients on a counter top.

-I recommend using freshly grated parmesan cheese for all of my recipes, but a pre-shredded cheese would also work here.
+Parmesan cheese - I recommend using freshly grated parmesan cheese for best flavor and texture, but a pre-shredded cheese would also work here in a pinch.

 Thin sliced pork chops work best for this recipe because you'll be pan-frying them on the stove top.
 Any pork chops around ½ to ¾ inch in thickness are perfect for this recipe.